The UK's only dedicated Gundog magazine

 The UK's only dedicated Gun Dog magazine

-Field Editor Ben Randall offers his advice on how to train your dog to walk to heel.
+Field Editor Ben Randall shares his advice on training a dog to heel.

 Field Editor Ben Randall advises on how best to shape a companion that will enhance rather than hamper a day’s shooting.